atifaziz/Partials/README.md

 [![Build Status][build-badge]][builds]
 [![NuGet][nuget-badge]][nuget-pkg]

-Partials is a library partially applied .NET utility and primitive functions that helps reduce the need for writing out simple lambdas.
+Partials is a library of partially applied .NET utility and primitive functions that help reduce the need for writing out simple lambdas.
 It is especially useful when authoring [LINQ to Objects][linq2objs] queries.

 ## Motivation

-Suppose the following example that rounds up 5 double-precision numbers up to second their fractional digit:
+Suppose the following example that rounds up 5 double-precision numbers up to their second fractional digit:

 ```c#
 var nums = new[]